Let us help you customize your experience.

 Tell us a little about yourself so we can share more relevant content and resources.

-Arkansas Children’s Hospital is home to the largest pediatric bone anchored implant program in the United States.
-This program is dedicated to helping children with conductive hearing loss (CHL), mixed hearing loss (MHL), and unilateral hearing loss (UHL)/single sided deafness (SSD) hear better through direct bone conduction.
+Arkansas Children’s pediatric bone anchored implant program is dedicated to helping children with conductive hearing loss (CHL), mixed hearing loss (MHL), and unilateral hearing loss (UHL)/single sided deafness (SSD) hear better through direct bone conduction.

 Causes of conductive hearing loss (CHL) or mixed hearing loss (MHL) can be present at birth or acquired later, and often include a malformed external ear, ear canal or middle ear.
-Many times the ear canal has chronic infection and may result in chronic draining ears.
-In the past children with these types of hearing loss have a conventional bone conduction hearing aid.
-These hearing aids are held on the head using a steel spring headband and were often uncomfortable.
-The sound quality was also poor as the fit using a metal headband was not always great.
-The sound processor of the bone anchored implant can be coupled to a soft headband that uses elastic and Velcro to optimize sound and comfort.
+Many times, the ear canal has chronic infection and may result in chronic draining ears.
+The sound processor of the bone anchored implant can be coupled to a soft headband that uses elastic or other specially designed headbands to optimize sound and comfort.
 The Food and Drug Administration (FDA) recommends surgical intervention be performed at 5 years of age or older.
-Until a child reaches this age, ACH recommends the use of the bone anchored processor on one of the available headbands.
+Until a child reaches this age, Arkansas Children’s recommends the use of the bone anchored processor on one of the available headbands.